Murder of Mark Tildesley: "Mark's party"

 On the night of Tildesley's disappearance, Bailey had been asked by another member of the gang, his lover Lennie Smith, to drive him from Hackney to Wokingham, as there would be a party in a caravan owned by Cooke located near the fairground.

 Upon arrival, Bailey parked in Langborough Road and Smith went into the funfair to find Cooke.
 They returned to Bailey's car with a young boy who was 'dragging back', despite being enticed away from the fairground on the promise of a 50p bag of sweets.
 The young boy, Tildesley, had to be physically picked up and forced into the back of the car.
 With Bailey driving, Smith was in the front passenger seat, while Cooke was holding Tildesley back in the rear of the car.
 They then met a fourth man, a relative of Bailey's known as "Odd Bod" at Cooke's caravan, located on a field called The Moors on Evendons Lane, between Finchampstead and Barkham.

-Cooke gave Tildesley a glass of milk laced with muscle relaxant, of which he only drank half; as he said it 'tastes funny', the four men raped Tildesley, starting with Cooke and ending with Smith.
-After more muscle relaxant was applied directly down the boy's throat, the gang rape started again.
-Smith then forced a tablet into Tildesley's mouth before grabbing him by the throat.
-The abuse had already lasted for half an hour before Bailey realised Tildesley was dead, but Cooke had told him that the child was fine and that he (Cooke) would take him home.
-This meant that it was likely that Tildesley was already dead before his parents even knew that he was missing.
+The child was raped and murdered.
 After the murder, Bailey drove Smith back to Hackney, arriving there after midnight.
 Before Bailey dropped Smith off at the marshes, Smith said that he would leave the disposal of the body to Cooke.

 Unfinished investigation

 The police received a Judge's Commendation for pursuing an honourable and sustained investigation which led to the eventual solving of the Tildesley case.
 However, the police admitted in public that the case had not been finished as Tildesley's body had not been found.
 In 2007, Thames Valley Police set up the Dedicated Review Team to re-investigate unsolved murders and serious sexual assaults over the previous fifty years, which included Tildesley's murder, but nothing has come of it.

 Tildesley is the "Dirty Dozen" ring's first known murder victim.
 However, in 2015, following media and political pressure, the police re-opened the investigation into the 1981 murder of seven-year-old Vishal Mehrotra near East Putney tube station in London.
 The gang are being investigated in relation to this killing, which took place more than three years prior to the murder of Tildesley.

-In 2015, Stoodley expressed concern about a "cover up" by the Metropolitan Police over the Tildesley case, maintaining that there was sufficient evidence to prosecute Cooke over the killing.
+In 2015, Stoodley expressed concern about a "cover up" by the Crown Prosecution Service over the Tildesley case, maintaining that there was sufficient evidence to prosecute Cooke over the killing.